Encapsule-Annex/jsgraph/README.md

 ### Transforms & Algorithms

+_"Begin at the beginning," the King said gravely. "and go on till you come to the end; then stop." - Lewis Carroll, Alice in Wonderland_

 jsgraph bundles a small collection of powerful functions that operate on the data contained in a `DirectedGraph` container in useful ways.

 Transform functions generate new `DirectedGraph` containers from existing container(s) applying some presribed filter, or transformation to the vertex and/or edge lists.